Tales from the Kingdom of Swing -Tale Number Two: “Hey Eugene, take the gum out of your mouth!”

 When this recording was made, Benny Goodman and his band were in the middle of a long run at the Madhattan Room of Hotel Pennsylvania in New York City.
 Helen Ward, who had been Benny’s girl singer from almost the beginning of the band’s existence, effectively left the band toward the end of October 1936, though she did return on a few occasions after that from late November through early December of 1936 to help Benny out.
 BG cast about for a singer to replace Helen, but this process proved to be a long one with several fits and starts, that did not end until Benny hired Martha Tilton in August of 1937.

-The first singer who was used intermittently was Margaret McCrae (shown above left in late1936 at CBS), a young woman who had been working successfully at CBS radio on various shows including Manhattan Merry-Go-Round, usually with CBS conductor Mark Warnow.
+The first singer who was used intermittently was Margaret McCrae (shown above right in late1936 at CBS), a young woman who had been working successfully at CBS radio on various shows including Manhattan Merry-Go-Round, usually with CBS conductor Mark Warnow.
 It appears that Ms. McCrae appeared with the Goodman band first on the October 31, 1936 sustaining broadcast over CBS from the Madhattan Room of Hotel Pennsylvania.
 Subsequently, she appeared with them on broadcasts from that venue on November 4,6,11, and 12.
 On Benny’s Victor recording session of November 5, 1936, he used Ella Fitzgerald.
 Ms. McCrae did not appear on any of BG’s weekly CBS Camel Caravan shows while she was working with the Goodman band.
 Helen Ward returned to appear on the December 8 Camel show.
 Helen also appeared on a couple of sustaining broadcasts of the Goodman band from the Madhattan Room on November 25 and December 2.
 Helen also participated in the Victor recording session the Goodman band made on December 9.
 According to Russ Connor, “Helen left the Goodman band on December 18 to marry Albert Marx, her second husband.”
 (3) Margaret McCrae’s last known appearance with the Goodman band was on the sustaining CBS broadcast from the Madhattan Room on December 31, 1936 into January 1, 1937.
 After that, Frances Hunt was used as the girl singer for the Goodman band.

 “Never Should Have Told You”